-I used to live by that philosophy when I first became an entrepreneur, but acquiring them can be very expensive when you are first starting out.
+I used to live by that philosophy when I first became an entrepreneur, but acquiring customers can be very expensive when you are first starting out.
 Plus, how do you know what customers you should be acquiring?

-Starting up a Google AdWords campaign or some Facebook ads may sound simple, but if you don’t know exactly what kind of customers you should be acquiring, you’ll end up losing a lot of money.
-And even if you do know what customers to go after, you can still lose money.
+Starting up a Google AdWords campaign or running some Facebook ads may sound simple, but if you don’t know exactly what kind of customers you should be acquiring, you’ll end up losing a lot of money.
+And even if you do know what kind of customers to go after, you can still lose money.

-Well, manufacturing involves 3 steps:
+Manufacturing customers involves 3 steps:

-- You choose your market carefully
+- Choose your market carefully

 - Fulfill your promises